Amazon Deals

 And, of course, the Lego version:

-Parts of the text above are based on Ed's Quotation of the Day, only available via email - leave your email address in the comments if you'd like to be added to his list.
+Parts of the text above are based on the late, great Ed Whitman's (my partner for decades) Quotation of the Day.
 Ed is the author of Hunters and Killers: Volume 1: Anti-Submarine Warfare from 1776 to 1943 and Hunters and Killers: Volume 2: Anti-Submarine Warfare from 1943.

 No comments: